Posts By :

 Fuel Market News

-Crude oil is trading above $80 for the fourth straight week at a current price of $82.85/barrel.
-Lower than last week, as oil prices trended downward, this past week.
+Crude oil is trading slightly above $70 this past week, at a current price of $70.44/barrel, $1.69 higher than last week, as oil prices trended upward for the first time in 3 weeks.

 Crude oil is the main ingredient for gasoline and diesel.
-Per AAA, on average about 50% of what you pay at the pump is the price of crude oil, breaking down as 25% refining, 11% distribution & marketing, and 14% taxes—a helpful breakdown for consumers wondering why they are paying the prices that they pay.
-Crude Oil is trading at $82.85 per barrel compared to $85.59 last week and $89 a year ago.
+Per AAA, on average about 50% of what you pay at the pump is the price of crude oil, breaking down as 25% refining, 11% distribution & marketing, and 14% taxesa helpful breakdown for consumers wondering why they are paying the prices that they pay.

 It’s essential to recognize that fuel prices result from a complex interplay of the factors mentioned above and other factors regionally.
 Additionally, prices may vary by specific regions within Oregon and Washington.
 For the most precise and up-to-date information on fuel prices and the causes for these price changes within your area, use the links below for AAA & GasBuddy.